StanfordOpenData/open-data-portal/README.md

 ## Overview
-The open data portal is a serverless data store for Stanford datasets.
+The Stanford Open Data Portal is a serverless data store for Stanford datasets.
 We store our data in AWS and have a React frontend.
 Feel free to fork for your own campus open data portal!

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).